zachgrayio/swift-tensorflow/README.md

 ## Run
 #### Run a REPL

-Note: when running this interactive container with the standard `-it`, we also must [run without the default seccomp profile](https://docs.docker.com/engine/security/seccomp/) with `--security-opt seccomp:unconfined` to allow the Swift REPL access to `ptrace` and run correctly.
+*Note: when running this interactive container with the standard `-it`, we also must [run without the default seccomp profile](https://docs.docker.com/engine/security/seccomp/) with `--security-opt seccomp:unconfined` to allow the Swift REPL access to `ptrace` and run correctly.*

+Run the `swift-tensorflow` container:

 ```bash
 docker run --rm --security-opt seccomp:unconfined -itv ${PWD}:/usr/src \